Best ways to clean Gibson Fretboards

 Rosewood

-Another benefit of rosewood is its naturally oily pores, which re-amplify the fundamental tones of the guitar and tame unwanted overtones to create a more neutral-sounding guitar.
+Another benefit of Rosewood is its naturally oily pores, which re-amplify the fundamental tones of the guitar and tame unwanted overtones to create a more neutral-sounding guitar.
 It also does not require a finish, which makes it a more natural option and a favorite among many players.

 Ebony